cayhorstmann/codecheck/README.md

-For project info, go to the [Wiki](https://github.com/cayhorstmann/codecheck/wiki)
+This project is now obsolete.
+For the current version, go to https://github.com/cayhorstmann/codecheck2